Class 3 – Services to Collective Investment Schemes

 - Guidance note on exempt schemes and limited partnerships

 The use of facilities on the Island by regulated businesses from other jurisdictions for temporary business continuity purposes is addressed by Schedule 2 of the Financial Services (Exemptions) Regulations.

 4. Guidance applicable to all licensable sectors/activities

-Guidance on matters generic to all FSA-licensable activities/ categories of business:
+Guidance on matters generic to all the Authority's licensable activities/ categories of business: